oracle-livelabs/analytics-ai/big-data/bds/create-cluster/create-cluster.md

 ## Prerequisites（Optional）

 If you want to use the bootstrap script to create the BDS cluster, please prepare the bootstrap script and upload the bootstrap script to object storage.
-If you don't want to use bootstrap script to create the BDS cluster, you can skip this task.
+If you don't want to use bootstrap script to create the BDS cluster, you can skip this prerequisties.

 **Task 1:Prepare the bootstrap**